perfact/zodbsync/README.md

 ## To Do / Roadmap

-  * Allow `pick` to be used if there are unstaged changes, checking for potential conflicts and then stashing the changes automatically.
   * Subcommands wrapping `git reset` and `git rebase` will allow development in branches, resetting a testing or a production system to the state of an approved development branch and rebasing other developments onto the new